open-keychain/openpgp-api/README.md

     connects to OpenKeychain directly.
     If you want to let the user choose between OpenPGP providers, you can implement the [``OpenPgpAppPreference.java``](https://github.com/open-keychain/openpgp-api/tree/master/openpgp-api/src/main/java/org/openintents/openpgp/util/OpenPgpAppPreference.java) like done in the example app.

+*    To enable installing a debug and release version at the same time, the `debug` build of OpenKeychain uses `org.sufficientlysecure.keychain.debug` as a package name.
+Make sure you connect to the right one during development!